seanox/aspect-js/manual/motivation.md

 - - -

 # Motivation
-The separation of web applications into frontend and backend as well as the use of browser-based applications and distributed services has changed the structure of software systems.
+The separation of web applications into frontend and backend, together with browser-based applications and distributed services, changed the structure of web applications.

-Many frameworks support the development of client-side applications.
-They differ in their concepts, complexity and the amount of additional infrastructure they require.

-Seanox aspect-js originated from the idea of transferring concepts from Java Server Faces (JSF) to the browser environment.
-In particular, the declarative description of user interfaces in markup, expression language, component structures and the connection between views and models were the starting points.
+Seanox aspect-js originated from the idea of transferring concepts from JavaServer Faces (JSF) to the browser.
+Declarative markup, expression language, component structures and the connection between views and models served as the initial concepts.

-Another motivation was the transfer of concepts from microservices to micro-frontends.
-The idea is to structure frontend applications into independent, domain-related units that can be dynamically loaded and composed into a larger application.
+Another point of reference was the transfer of concepts from microservices to micro-frontends.
+This concerns the organization of frontend applications into domain-oriented modules that are composed at runtime.

-The implementation explores how these concepts can be realized using browser technologies and how they interact with reactive rendering, modular resources and client-side application structures.
+The project investigates the implementation of these concepts using browser technologies.
+It includes declarative markup, reactive rendering, modular resources and mechanisms for organizing client-side applications.